aslivka/CS373-site/pages/final_report.md

 ![alt text](../images/final_ch3b.jpg "Decode site")

-I entered the password ***almost*** into the form field and uploaded the image to be decoded.
+I uploaded the provided image to be decoded on this page and entered the password ***almost*** into the field as well.
 The site spit out the following encoded string:

 ```SFRCezN2MWxfYzBycH0=```